Secure Long Running AI Agents with OpenShell on DGX Station

 ollama serve &

 Next, run a model from Ollama (adjust the model name to match your choice from the Ollama model library).
-We recommend Nemotron 3 Super as the default; for larger models ensure your GB300 has enough VRAM. ollama run will pull the model if it is not already present.
+The ollama run command will pull the model automatically if it is not already present.
+Running the model here ensures it is loaded and ready when you use it with OpenClaw, reducing the chance of timeouts later.
+Example for nemotron-3-super:

 Verify the model is available: